What's Next In The Kavanaugh Confirmation Fight?

 Democratic Leader Harry Reid, when he was majority leader in 2013 , grew frustrated by Republicans' record use of the filibuster.

-Sen. Mitch McConnell, then minority leader, hatched a plan to thwart President Obama from remaking the federal judiciary by aligning Republicans against Obama's nominees in lockstep.
+Sen. Mitch McConnell, then minority leader, hatched a plan to thwart President Barack Obama from remaking the federal judiciary by aligning Republicans against Obama's nominees in lockstep.
 That made it impossible to get 60 votes, thereby making it impossible for Obama to get anyone through.

-In response, Reid threatened to change the rules and get rid of the 60-vote requirement for lower-court nominees.
+In response, Reid threatened to change the rules and get rid of the 60-vote requirement for lower court nominees.
 McConnell persisted, and Reid changed the rules.
-McConnell warned that he would up the ante and blow up the filibuster for Supreme Court nominees, and when he got in power, he did just that last year during the confirmation process for Neil Gorsuch.
+McConnell then warned that he would up the ante and blow up the filibuster for Supreme Court nominees, and when he got in power, he did just that last year during the confirmation process for Neil Gorsuch.

 That leaves us where we are now with an acrimonious and pitched political battle, roughly along party lines, to vote through a Supreme Court nominee.